You need to be careful when picking Irish wedding toasts.

 6. Another toast with advice

-The first handful of Irish wedding toasts in our guide have unintentionally been weighed down with advice, rather than well wishes.
+The first handful of short Irish wedding toasts in our guide have unintentionally been weighed down with advice, rather than well wishes.

 However, while these aren’t overly funny Irish toasts, the rhyming scheme makes them enjoyable to listen to.